lfigueira/tdh_lego/README.md

 This will launch a Jupyter notebook.
 Navigate and run the notebook `batch.ipynb`.

-This notebook contains all the code to load the data and process it according to the instructions.
+This notebook contains all the code to load the data and process it according to the challenge instructions.

 #### Assumptions